astronomer/docs/astro/cloud-ide/run-sql.md

 4. Click **Add Cell** and select one of the following options:

-    - **SQL**: Runs a SQL query against a provided database connection and persists the results of the query in an XCom for use by other cells.
+    - **SQL**: Runs a SQL query against a provided database connection and stores the results of the query in an XCom for use by other cells.

     - **Warehouse SQL**: Runs a SQL query against a provided database connection and stores the results in your data warehouse.